ksanthosh2805/Ex.-No-9-Packet-Tracer-Subnet-an-IPv4-Network/README.md

 | **ISP Workstation** |	NIC       |	209.165.200.235                           |	255.255.255.224 |	209.165.200.225     |
 | *ISP Server**     |	NIC       |	209.165.200.240                           |	255.255.255.224 |	209.165.200.225     |

-(LAN-A and LAN-B IPs to be filled with subnetting calculation.)
+(LAN-A and LAN-B IPs to be filled with subnetting calculation in subnetting table.)

 <br>